costycnc/minimal-asm-to-hex-to-arduino/README.md

    6.it's the program I was inspired by:

-   I modified the line with catch(that initially give the errors with cors policy) and i introduced the line 139: o=document.querySelector("[costycnc]").value;
+   I modified the line with catch(that initially give the errors with cors policy) and i introduced the line

-   that read directly from edit box your hex file.
+    139: o=document.querySelector("[costycnc]").value; that read directly from edit box your hex file.

+I hope that appreciate this super easy mode to compile a simple asm to hex code and after with online program to upload to arduino.
+AND I APPRECIATE IF LEAVE A COMMENT IF HAVE PROBLEMS OF IT IS WORKING!

+IF YOU ARE CURIOUSLY ABOUT ME VISIT MY PAGE HTTPS://WWW.COSTYCNC.IT

+OR SEARCH ON INTERNET THE KEYWORD "COSTYCNC" ...
+GOOD DAY!